theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 In `dyld private memory`, there are various function pointers to dyld.
 If the page is overwritten with attacker-controlled contents after `munmap`, the modified function pointers are used instead when calling the `dlsym` or `dlopen` functions.

-Closing the XPC connection will call the function pointer at offset `+0x330`, and you could also specify the contents pointed by the first argument.
+We saw that closing the XPC connection calls the function pointer at `dyld private memory+0x330`, and you could also specify the contents pointed by the first argument.
 Therefore, we performed stack pivot using `__setcontext` function and ROP.

 `__setcontext` function in x86_64: